 Liverpool’s shock success in the 2005 Champions League stunned Europe, with Rafael Benitez’s side rank underdogs to win a first European Cup in over two decades.

-Benitez had taken charge at Anfield the previous summer, imported from Valencia following a successful tenure at the Mestalla, winning two league titles and the UEFA Cup with the Spanish side.
+Benitez had taken charge at Anfield the previous summer, imported from Valencia following a successful tenure at the Mestalla, where he won two league titles and the UEFA Cup with the Spanish side.

 With the reign of Gerard Houllier having reached a point of stagnation, Benitez was viewed as the ideal candidate to return Liverpool to a status where the club could challenge the elite both in England and further afield.